 Today, the Medanets point-of-care application is used across the South Karelia Central Hospital.
 The K wing, completed in 2018, has enjoyed the benefits brought by mobile solutions as well.

 Browsing and recording patient data through a mobile device reduces walking back and forth between the patient room and the office and spending time on the computer.
 This is directly proportional to the increasing amount of time spent with the patient.
 During the first week of phasing in alone, more than 7,500 mobile documentation entries were made in the K Wing, which means time savings of more than two hours per ward daily.

 Detecting the patient’s deteriorating condition in time

-The mobile connection together with the patient data system and the time savings this brings allow the patient’s condition to be monitored with increasing meticulousness.
+The mobile connection together with the Electronic Health Record and the time savings this brings allow the patient’s condition to be monitored with increasing meticulousness.
 Through the Medanets solution, the observation values measured from the patient can additionally be given an automated risk score, which helps to identify patients whose condition is acutely deteriorating.
 This is important especially when the patient’s deteriorating condition is not visible otherwise.